kNiday/CS480Niday/PA3/README.md

 Note that the fragment and vertex shader file names can be switched as long as they are preceded by the -f and -v arguments, respectively, and different files or file paths could be used if necessary.

 #### Keyboard Inputs
-Press SPACEBAR to pause the system completely.
+Press SPACEBAR to pause the planet completely.
 This does not toggle; a different key must be pressed to get the system moving again.

-Press the RIGHT AND LEFT ARROW KEYS to change the direction of the system.
-The RIGHT ARROW KEY moves the system in the initial direction (i.e. counterclockwise) while the LEFT ARROW KEY moves it in the opposite direction. (i.e. clockwise).
+Press the RIGHT AND LEFT ARROW KEYS to change the direction of the planet.
+The RIGHT ARROW KEY moves the planet in the initial direction (i.e. counterclockwise) while the LEFT ARROW KEY moves it in the opposite direction. (i.e. clockwise).